confluentinc/event-streaming-patterns/docs/event-source/event-source-connector.md

 [Event Processing Applications](../event-processing/event-processing-application.md) may want to consume data from existing data systems which are not themselves [Event Sources](event-source.md).

 ## Problem
-How can we connect traditional applications or systems, like a database, to an [Event Streaming Platform](../event-stream/event-streaming-platform.md), converting it's data at rest to data in motion with [Events](../event/event.md).
+How can we connect cloud services and traditional systems, like relational databases, to an [Event Streaming Platform](../event-stream/event-streaming-platform.md), converting their data at rest to data in motion with [Events](../event/event.md).

 ## Solution
 ![event-source-connector](../img/event-source-connector.png)